pentaho-jrice/jrice-hadoop-apache/README.md

 ![Arch Diagram](pentaho-hadoop-dev-high-level-diagram.png)

-Pentaho Hasoop Dev Enviornment is a Vagrant-managed VM that is streamlined for development of Pentaho products.
+Pentaho Hasoop Dev Enviornment is a Vagrant-managed VM that streamlines development of Pentaho products.

 * [What's in the Box & Why should you care](wiki/whats-in-the-box.md)
 * [Get Set Up](wiki/getting-started.md)